 DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Plaquenil is a prescription medication approved by the Food and Drug Administration (FDA) in 1955.
+Plaquenil is a prescription medication approved by the U.S. Food and Drug Administration (FDA).
 Plaquenil is sometimes prescribed to treat inflammation in people with psoriatic arthritis.
-Plaquenil is also known by its drug name, Hydroxychloroquine.
+Plaquenil is also known by its drug name, hydroxychloroquine.

-Plaquenil should be used with caution in people with skin symptoms of psoriasis since it can cause a severe flare-up.
-Plaquenil may not be appropriate for people with certain vision conditions or known hypersensitivity to related drugs.
+Plaquenil should be used with caution in people with skin symptoms of psoriasis, since it can cause a severe flare-up.
+Plaquenil may not be appropriate for people with certain vision conditions or a known hypersensitivity to related drugs.
 Plaquenil should not be used long-term by children.